TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

 Set the "Maximum records" and "Batch size" settings on the Audit Files administrative settings configuration page (admin/config/system/auditfiles), and then use the "Load all records" button on the report that is producing the error.
-See the Limiting Features Explained section above for more information.
+See the "Limiting Features Explained" section above for more information.

 You receive the following error messages:
  * Fatal error: Maximum execution time of [some number] seconds exceeded in